-Getting the right amount of sleep every night can improve your health, reduce stress levels and help us improve our memory and learning skills.
+Getting the right amount of sleep every night can improve your health, reduce stress levels and help you improve your memory and learning skills.
 It will also help you stop feeling tired all the time.

 9. Manage your stress levels at work

-Stress is one of the leading causes of feeling tired all the time, exhaustion and fatigue, and can seriously affect your health and performance.
+Stress is one of the leading causes of feeling tired all the time.
+Feeling exhausted and fatigued can seriously affect your health and performance.

-When you have increased levels of stress at work and at home, it’s easy to feel exhausted all the time.
+When you have increased levels of stress at work and at home, it’s easy to feel tired all the time.

-My article on How to Help Anxiety When Life is Stressing You Out shares 16 strategies you can use to overcome stress.
+My article for LIfehack on How to Help Anxiety When Life is Stressing You Out shares 16 strategies you can use to overcome stress.

-If you want to learn how to stop feeling tired all the time, these 9 tips will help you fight fatigue and exhaustion and help you regain energy.
+If you want to learn how to stop feeling tired all the time, these 9 tips will help you stop feeling fatigued and exhausted and help you regain energy.